koajs/koala/docs/faq.md

 When building an app,
 I baked a lot of this logic into my app.
-It's better to make it a generic module so other people could use it and set some standard on how to build Koa apps.
+It's better to make it a generic module so other people could use it and set some standard on how to build more complex Koa apps.

 ## Will routing will be supported?